Bishoy-Samwel/Book_Me_A_Table/README.md

 # Book Me A Table
-Book-A-Table is a React-Rails application that allows users to authenticate, add restaurant and make reservations.
-This project was built with React-Rails.
+Book-A-Table is a React/Rails application that allows users to authenticate, add restaurant and make reservations.

 ## Table of Contents